 General liability insurance: This policy covers expenses related to customer injuries and property damage.
 It also covers advertising injuries, such as an accusation of slander from a competitor.

-Professional liability insurance: This policy, also called errors and omissions insurance, covers legal expenses related to work mistakes, such as client injury from improper training.
+Professional liability insurance: This policy covers legal expenses related to work mistakes, such as a client injury caused by improper training.
+It's also called errors and omissions insurance or E&O.

 Are you ready to safeguard your sports and fitness business with workers’ compensation or another type of insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.